Goat Scrapie Susceptibility

 Click here for Price and Turnaround Time

-Phenotype: Goats with certain natural mutations (variants) in the prion protein gene have increased resistance to classical scrapie compared to goats lacking the mutations.
+Phenotype: Goats with certain natural mutations in the prion protein gene have increased resistance to classical scrapie compared to goats lacking the mutations.

 Alleles: